 So, let's get started.

+Log in to your VideoAsk account and select the videoask you want to add scoring to from the left sidebar.
 Click Build to open your videoask builder.
 If you haven't created your videoask yet, take a look at how to create a multi-step videoask.

 Click a step to edit it.
 We're going to set up scoring for each of our qualifying questions.